petercurikjr/RAL---final-assignment/README.md

 #### Desktop app
 Written in Python with GUI library PyQT5.
 User interface remained unfinished, since the website implementation for the school subject's final assignment was sufficient.

+Made by Pavol Sobota
+- mathematical analysis
+- architecture of needed pseudo-algorithms
+- author of the final thesis

+and Peter Čuřík
+- implementation of given mathematical pseudo-algorithms
+  - Web app
+  - Desktop app
+- author of GUI design